 Practical scenarios and **practice

-The function of "removing logical label occupied lines" is very practical in various scenarios:
+The function of removing the line occupied by logical labels is very practical in many scenarios:

-<head>Area optimization:the website's<head>parts usually contain variousmetatags,linktags,scriptTags, as well as TDK (Title, Description, Keywords) information.The logical judgment of these tags (such as only loading certain styles or JS on specific pages) if it generates empty lines, it will increase the initial loading burden and code confusion of the page.-Can maintain<head>Compactness of the area.- List and navigation:In generating
+1. <head>Area optimization:Website<head>The part usually contains variousmetatags,linktags,scriptTags, as well as TDK (Title, Description, Keywords) information.These tags' logical judgments (for example, only certain pages load certain styles or JS) if there are blank lines, it will increase the initial loading burden of the page and the confusion of the source code.
+Use-Can maintain<head>The compactness of the area.

-- Responsive layout:In some CSS frameworks, the whitespace between different elements can affect layout calculations.Although browsers usually ignore extra whitespace, a clean HTML source code can always provide a clearer view when troubleshooting layout issues.
+4. Responsive layout:In some CSS frameworks, the whitespace between different elements can sometimes affect layout calculations.Although browsers usually ignore extra spaces, a clean HTML source code can always provide a clearer view when debugging layout issues.

-In actual operations, we do not need to use a logical tag for each operation.-The key is to balance the readability of the code and the compactness of the output.
-Usually, in the header of the template file (such as<head>Areas with high requirements for structure and performance such as regions, lists, and navigation, should give priority to using this feature.In some content areas, a moderate number of blank lines may actually improve the readability of template code, and can be selectively used according to specific circumstances.
+In practice, we do not need to use each logical label-.
+The key is to balance the readability of the code and the compactness of the output.
+Usually, at the top of the template file (such as<head>Areas, lists, navigation, etc., which have higher requirements for structure and performance, should give priority to using this feature.In some content areas, a moderate number of blank lines may actually improve the readability of template code, and can be selectively used according to specific circumstances.

 How to operate

-/templatedirectory, and named with.htmlAs a file extension.
-You can find the corresponding file according to the website design or the template name configured in the background. - Edit template:The Anqi CMS provides the function of online template editing in the background, where you can find and edit your template files in the "Template Design" module of the background.Of course, you can also connect to the server via FTP or SSH if you are more accustomed to using local development tools, download and edit files, and then re-upload them.
+2. Edit template:The AnQi CMS provides the function of online template editing in the background, you can find and edit your template files in the "Template Design" module of the background.Of course, if you are more accustomed to using local development tools, you can also connect to the server via FTP or SSH, download and edit files, and then re-upload them.

-By reasonably utilizing the 'Remove Logic Tag Line Occupation' feature provided by AnQi CMS, you can easily optimize the HTML source code after template rendering, making your website not only run efficiently but also have a clear and tidy internal structure.
+By reasonably utilizing the "Remove logical tag occupation line" function provided by AnQi CMS, you can easily optimize the HTML source code rendered by the template, making your website not only run efficiently but also have a clear and tidy internal structure.

-1. Will removing extra blank lines affect the actual display effect of the website?In most cases, extra blank lines in HTML do not directly affect the actual display effect of the website, as browsers automatically ignore most consecutive whitespace characters during rendering.This feature mainly optimizes the neatness of the generated HTML source code and the file size, which is helpful for enhancing the professional image of the website and minor performance optimizations (such as reducing network transmission volume).But in very rare cases, if your CSS layout or JavaScript code has a strict dependency on whitespace characters, removing blank lines may have unexpected effects, so it is recommended to perform tests after making changes in critical areas.
+1. Will removing extra blank lines affect the actual display effect of the website?In most cases, extra blank lines in HTML do not directly affect the actual display effect of the website, because browsers automatically ignore most continuous whitespace characters when rendering pages.This feature mainly optimizes the neatness and file size of the generated HTML source code, which is helpful for enhancing the professional image of the website and minor performance optimizations (such as reducing network transmission volume).But in rare cases, if your CSS layout or JavaScript code has a strict dependency on whitespace characters, then removing blank lines may have unexpected effects, so it is recommended to test after making changes in critical areas.

-Why did I modify the template and use the "-" symbol, but the front-end page did not change?This is likely because you forgot to clear the system cache of the AnQi CMS.The Anqi CMS improves website access speed by caching the template rendering results.After modifying the template file, you need to log in to the AnQi CMS backend, find the 'Update Cache' feature, click to clear the system cache, so that the new template file can be reloaded and take effect.
+3. Why did I modify the template and use the "-" symbol, but the front-end page did not change?This is likely because you forgot to clear the system cache of AnQi CMS.The Anqi CMS to improve website access speed will cache the template rendering results.After modifying the template file, you need to log in to the AnQi CMS backend, find the "Update Cache" feature, click to clear the system cache, so that the new template file can be reloaded and take effect.